 A NAS is a fantastic solution for families with large collections of photos and videos.
 While the initial setup can be a bit more technical than plugging in an external hard drive, modern NAS systems have become very user-friendly.
 Like an external drive, a NAS is a one-time hardware purchase, but it’s still a local device, so you’ll want to pair it with a cloud service for that crucial off-site copy.

-How to Keep Your Backups Secure
+Simple Ways to Keep Your Backups Secure

 Simply saving your files isn’t enough—you also need to ensure they remain safe and accessible over time.
 First, make it a habit to Test Your Backups!
 A backup is only good if you can actually restore your files from it.
 Once in a while, try opening a few random photos or videos from your backup location to make sure everything is working correctly.